matomatical/qualtrics/GUIDE.md

     * `BlockFlow`: A leaf element.
 Each `BlockFlow` element has a `Block` attached to it.
 When the traversal hits such a flow element, the participant completes the attached block.
     * `EndSurveyFlow`: Another leaf element.
-Treversing here ends the survey.
+Traversing here ends the survey.

 Some examples of each of the survey types are given in the next section.